Solon Business Office

 Thanks so much for reaching out to us!
 If you are a business interested in becoming a Chagrin Valley Wholesale Customer, please review the information below about opening an account with us.

 - Typically, an opening order should be at least about $300 to open the wholesale account.
-I don't hold small private businesses to any minimums for re-ordering.
-I just ask that you place a good opening order to have a decent selection of products and then order what and as you need from then on.
+We do not hold small private businesses to any minimums for re-ordering.
+We request that you place a good opening order to have a decent selection of products and then order what and as you need from then on.

 - Discount pricing will be sent once you apply for an account.